shakacode/react_on_rails/react_on_rails_pro/docs/configuration.md

+# Configuration

 `config/initializers/react_on_rails_pro.rb`

 1. You don't need to create a initializer if you are satisfied with the defaults as described below.
 1. Values beginning with `renderer` pertain only to using an external rendering server.
-You will need to ensure these values are consistent with your configuration for the external rendering server, as given in [docs/node-renderer/js-configuration.md](./node-renderer/js-configuration.md)
+You will need to ensure these values are consistent with your configuration for the external rendering server, as given in [JS configuration](https://www.shakacode.com/react-on-rails-pro/docs/node-renderer/js-configuration/)
 1. `config.prerender_caching` works for standard mini_racer server rendering and using an external rendering server.

-# Example of Configuration
+## Example of Configuration

-Also see [spec/dummy/config/initializers/react_on_rails_pro.rb](../../spec/dummy/config/initializers/react_on_rails_pro.rb) for how the testing app is setup.
+Also see [spec/dummy/config/initializers/react_on_rails_pro.rb](https://github.com/shakacode/react_on_rails_pro/blob/master/spec/dummy/config/initializers/react_on_rails_pro.rb) for how the testing app is setup.

 The below example is a typical production setup, using the separate `NodeRenderer`, where development takes the defaults when the ENV values are not specified.